ivanseidel/LinkedList/README.md

 LinkedList<int> *myLinkedList = new LinkedList<int>();

-// If you want a LinkedList with any other type such as 'MyClass' LinkedList<MyClass> *myLinkedList = new LinkedList<MyClass>();
+// If you want a LinkedList with any other type such as 'MyClass'
+// Make sure you call delete(MyClass) when you remove!
+LinkedList<MyClass> *myLinkedList = new LinkedList<MyClass>();
 ```